 Credit as a cash flow strategy

-Some construction businesses strategically use financing to fund project activity.
-Don't forget to add in cash available to you via a line of credit or credit card and subtract off fees and interest payments you'll incur.
+Some construction companies strategically use financing to fund project activity.
+Don't forget to add in cash available to you via a line of credit or credit card and subtract fees and interest payments you'll incur.

 How to create a cash flow management plan